 No matter where you are in Delaware, you can find a bass fishing lake close by stocked to the brim with these distinctive fish.

-Delaware is known for its rich coastline, but don’t underestimate its freshwater lakes, streams, and ponds.
+Delaware has rich coastline, but don’t underestimate its freshwater lakes, streams, and ponds.
 You can enjoy public access to the state’s best water sources for game fishing.
 The best time to visit Delaware’s lakes and ponds is between late spring and early summer.

-The largemouth bass is found among woody debris, docks, and freshwater weeds.
+The largemouth bass lives among woody debris, docks, and freshwater weeds.
 Its diet consists of small fish, frogs, small birds, small mammals, and reptiles.
 The best way to catch these fish is to use lures that imitate fish and frogs.

 Try using spinnerbaits, jigs, and top-water lures.
 You can use large minnows or golden shiners as live bait.